neopass/neopass/README.md

 "One of the most exiting packages on npm!" - _nobody_

+"Does anyone really need a password framework?" - _somebody_

 "The only good password is a random password of sufficient entropy." - _unknown_

 ## Under Development